-3. Program of Study: A signed program of study must be submitted to The Office of Academic Services and Intern Support (OASIS) by the end of the second semester of enrollment.
-It is necessary to list the semesters and years courses were taken in chronological order (past to present) to determine that university, department, and college requirements will be met.
-Program of study templates may be found at https://education.fsu.edu/student-resources/student-academic-services-oasis/for-graduate-students.
+3. Program of Study: A signed/approved program of study must be on file in The Office of Academic Services and Intern Support (OASIS) by the end of the second semester of enrollment.
+It is necessary to list the semesters and years courses were taken in chronological order (past to present) on the form to determine that university, department, and college requirements will be met.
+Program of study form templates may be found at https://cehhs.fsu.edu/oasis/graduate-students.